CSC3170-2022Fall/project-over-power/README.md

 Some additional functionality that may be implemented:
 1. The platform may give elderly users recommendations for the cuisine’s clients love the most.
 2. The general public can get new recommendations for the kinds of new dishes they would enjoy.

+After thorough discussion, our team made the choice and the specification information is listed below:

+- Our option choice is: **Option 2**
+- Our branch choice is: **Branch 1**
+- The difficulty level is: **Normal**

+As for Option 2, our topic background specification can be found in [background-specification.md](background-specification.md).

+## Project Abstract
+Abstract
+People’s expectations towards food is changing from avoiding hungry to enjoying the taste.
+It is the same for CUHKSZ students.
+To better find the food cater to personal taste in the canteens, our website provides detailed and up-to-date information about different canteens and dishes.
+Any user can post their opinions of any dishes and rate for the canteens in terms of different aspect.
+Senior user of the administrator of a specific canteen can also update their menus at any time.
+We hope this project can help people make easier and wiser choice of where to have the meal